Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 As for the rest of the familiar faces, Pete is the same character as he was before, yet doesn't appear that much.
 Pete's son P.J.
 (Pete Junior) and the eccentric Bobby are Max's best friends that act more like his loyal teammates and have their funny moments.

 Just like the first movie, there are some minor characters that do leave out a humorous impression.
-They would range from the beret poet girl who becomes P.J.'s love interest, Goofy's elderly yet short-tempered boss and the two sportscasters that would occasionally butt heads with each other on camera.
+They would range from the beret poet girl who becomes P.J.'s love interest, Goofy's elderly yet short-tempered boss, and the two sportscasters that would occasionally butt heads with each other on camera.
 The voice acting is also beneficial to the characters' personalities.
-You will either crack a smile whenever Bill Farmer or Bebe Neuwirth go for an emotional moment or laughing hard whenever Rob Paulsen, Jeff Bennett, Pauly Shore, and/or Brad Garrett deliver what they do best.
-While some characters haven't changed, there are still others to like and remember by.
+You will either crack a smile whenever Bill Farmer or Bebe Neuwirth go for an emotional moment or laugh hard whenever Rob Paulsen, Jeff Bennett, Pauly Shore, and/or Brad Garrett deliver what they do best.
+While some characters haven't changed, there are still others to like and remember.

 Regardless of whatever reputation these Disney direct-to-video sequels have, An Extremely Goofy Movie is overall a solid follow-up to A Goofy Movie.
 Though it may cater a little much to the "extreme" name with the extreme sports theme and lower production values, the rest of the movie still carries the Goofy name with humor and heart, along with some nice animation, hit-and-miss characters, fitting soundtrack, and entertaining voices.
 It is recommended for families that would experience college life and any Goofy fans young and old for fun and laughs.
 For those that have a picky opinion on Disney direct-to-videos, it would be ranked up there with the good ones, alongside Aladdin & the King of Thieves and Bambi II.
 You don't have to be extreme; just be Goofy.